 Even lower levels of product management should be aligned with strategy.
 Therefore, setting up a particular category must start from

 - identified growth opportunities

-We analyze the data, choose the criteria, define the shoppers’ decision path and create data insights that will lead to actionable findings.
+We analyze the data, choose the criteria, define the shoppers’ decision path, and create data insights that will lead to actionable findings.

-Mathematically sound customer decision tree (CDT) is an essential result of this stage.
+A mathematically sound customer decision tree (CDT) is an essential result of this stage.